Skip to content

 The structure of the course is divided into three steps:

-- presentation of historical moments of the philosophy of economics;
+- Presentation of the historical moments of economic philosophy;

 - a philosophical consideration of some basic features of economics;